rohanraja/xtrace-core/docs/000 - Tasks.md

                             - logs.log
                             - finalUrl.txt
                             - runConfig.json5
+- Fix NextJS depedencies, create package.json on Node 20.0.0 or latest
+- SHow logs as markdown to highlight important stages with ###
+- While building from CL, simply checkout local main (updated daily) then merge changes of the CL on top of it to speed up the build
+  - Give an option of clean checkout vs merge on local latest

 ### Distribution and adoption
 - Create infra for xtrace-core where people can redistribute / use xtrace, recieve updates, etc